-Adding Mango Habanera Chutney to a plate is a wonderful way to elevate a dining experience to a new level.
-This condiment has its origins in Indian, which is known for its intensely flavored and complex cuisine.
+Adding Mango Habanero Chutney to a plate is a wonderful way to elevate a dining experience to a new level.
+This condiment has its origins in Indian food, which is known for its intensely flavored and complex cuisine.

-We love to add a chutney to a meat and cheese platter to balance the fatty savory flavors on the plate.
+We love to add this chutney to a meat and cheese platter to balance the fatty savory flavors on the plate.
 It is also wonderful alongside roasted meats or as sandwich spread.

 The South African sandwich Braaibroodjie (barbecued sandwich in Afrikaans) uses chutney on their favorite sandwich.
 It consists of white bread slathered with mango chutney, then topped with onions, cheddar cheese, and tomato, and grilled to perfection on the barbecue.
 It is sooo delicious!

 There are plenty of jarred chutneys on the market, but if you are a fan of those, you’ll find that making it yourself produces even better results.
 No surprise there!